 Convertible Subordinated Notes

 This short-term bond ranks below other loans.
 In other words, it's subordinate to other debt.
 It's considered a junior debt or one that's not paid until senior debt holders are fully paid.
 However, like all debt securities, the note is repaid before stock.

-If the issuer goes bankrupt and liquidates its assets, the convertible subordinate note will be repaid after paying other debt securities.
-When a company becomes insolvent, holders of convertible subordinate notes rank higher than shareholders in recovering capital.
+If the issuer goes bankrupt and liquidates its assets, the convertible subordinated note will be repaid after paying other debt securities.
+When a company becomes insolvent, holders of convertible subordinated notes rank higher than shareholders in recovering capital.

 When exchanging convertible securities for common stock, it can be done at a stated conversion price.
 The conversion ratio determines the number of common shares one can obtain.
 The note usually offers a lower rate of return since the holder has options.
 Generally, the higher the value of the conversion feature, the lower the rate of return.

 Convertible subordinated debts usually move in tandem with the common shares price.
 Therefore, when share prices go up, so do notes.
 When there's a significant fluctuation in the ordinary share price, the price on convertible notes is usually volatile as well.
 Unlike interest rate securities that have fewer price fluctuations, convertible notes present the possibility of major capital gains or losses.

 The holder initiates a voluntary conversion, which may happen at any time up the expiration of the conversion feature.
 Investors that don't convert their notes to equity will receive the face value at maturity, payable in cash.
 The trust indenture outlines specific dates that noteholders are able to exercise their rights to convert securities.

 Along with voluntary, conversions may also be forced.
 The issuing company initiates forced, or mandatory, conversions, and these may happen anytime.